 And should we expect some dangerous surprises?
 “I can’t confirm exactly what is going to happen but yes, there are some exciting things planned.”

-Speakers and festival details will be announced in August.
+Speakers and festival details will be announced soon.

 Festival of Dangerous Ideas takes place on Saturday November 3 and 4 on Cockatoo Island, Sydney Harbour.

 This article was updated on August 30, 2018.
 It first appeared on Broadsheet on May 15, 2018.